ReallySecureShell/Simple_Encryption_Setup/README.md

 ## Description

-This script is designed to encrypt a user's root and swap partitions without loosing data.
-The intention of which is to stop your data from being accessed if your computer is lost or stolen.
+This tool is intended to be used in a live-iso for the purpose of encrypting the users `/` and swap partitions.

 * <a href="#10-download">1.0: Download</a>
 * <a href="#20-pre-setup">2.0: Pre-Setup</a>